jelocodes/jelocodes.github.io/_posts/2018-02-23-activerecord_objects_dependencies_and_deletion.markdown

 - ```project``` has_many ```comments```
 - ```project``` has_many ```rewards```

 Each Comment and Reward instance that belonged to the Project instance that I wanted to delete were dependent on that Project instance.
-ActiveRecord was throwing an exception because if I deleted that Project instance, the model instances that relied on it as a dependency would be cease to function.
-The Comment model instance would now belong to... something nonexistant.
+ActiveRecord was throwing an exception because if I deleted that Project instance, the model instances that rely on it, still existant, would now be referring to something that didn't exist.
+The Comment model instance would now belong_to... something no longer there.
 Logical consistency breaks down, and like a Jenga tower of interdependent blocks, if you delete one, the whole structure loses its stability.

 ![](https://i.imgur.com/Vh2jIMX.png)
-> If interdependent ActiveRecord objects were Jenga Blocks and you were to delete one, the structure would topple.
+> If interdependent ActiveRecord objects were Jenga Blocks and you were to take one out that others depended on, the structure would topple.

-In order to enable deletion of my model instance, I would first need to remove the various other model instances that reference it, so that nothing would be left in the database that refers to the would-be deleted model instance.
+In order to enable deletion of my model instance, I would first need to remove the various other model instances that reference it, so that nothing would be left in the database that refers to the would-be-deleted model instance.

 Rails can handle destroying those dependent models right in the model definition: